InitialRefrigerator5/sensitive-props/README.md

 # Sensitive_Props Mod

-This Magisk Module resets sensitive properties to a safe state and tries to bypass SafetyNet / Play Integrity.
+This Magisk Module resets sensitive properties to a safe state and tries to bypass Root Detectors / Play Integrity.

 ## Why this fork exists

 This project is a fork of the original [`sensitive_props`](https://github.com/Magisk-Modules-Alt-Repo/sensitive_props) module, which was a collaborative effort by many developers on GitHub.
 While the original project seems to be inactive, this fork continues its development with significant changes and improvements, primarily based on the `HuskyDG` base.

-This fork introduces major changes and enhancements, focusing on efficiency, compatibility, and addressing new SafetyNet/Play Integrity challenges.
-It aims to provide a reliable solution for bypassing restrictions and enhancing privacy on rooted Android devices.

 ## Features